apache/artemis-examples/examples/features/standard/jmx/readme.md

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

-This example shows how to manage ActiveMQ Artemis using [JMX](http://www.oracle.com/technetwork/java/javase/tech/javamanagement-140525.html)
+This example shows how to manage Apache Artemis using [JMX](http://www.oracle.com/technetwork/java/javase/tech/javamanagement-140525.html)

 ## More information